Action on poverty

 - Low Income Transit Pass in Calgary and the Ride Transit Program in Edmonton provides low-income Albertans with subsidized transit passes so they can get around the city to access the jobs, services and resources they need.

-- School nutrition program has been expanded to all school boards in the province in the 2017-18 school year.
+- School nutrition program was expanded to all school boards in the province in the 2017-18 school year.
 The program gives students in select elementary schools a daily meal to get through the school day and help them develop skills toward lifelong healthy nutrition.
-More than 5,000 students in 33 schools received a nutrition meal or snack each day, as of April 2017.
+With a 55% funding increase in Budget 2018, an estimated 30,000 students will receive a daily nutritious meal next year.